smartsquare/whisky-crawl/README.md

 Learn more about AWS CodeBuild and how it builds and tests your application here: https://docs.aws.amazon.com/codebuild/latest/userguide/concepts.html

-Learn more about AWS Serverless Application Model (AWS SAM) and how it works here: https://github.com/awslabs/serverless-application-model/blob/master/HOWTO.md
+Learn more about AWS Serverless de.smartsquare.whisky.Application Model (AWS SAM) and how it works here: https://github.com/awslabs/serverless-application-model/blob/master/HOWTO.md

 AWS Lambda Developer Guide: